CRTmatrix/Sukhodolskaya-manual-measuring/README.md

 'Q' will switch to the next photo and 'T' will iterate over current one once again (comes handy for badly trimmed and too large images)
 4. After either the last image is measured or 'P' is pressed (works during trimming as well) process will stop.

-Key input lag and workaround for floats of some localisations are hardcoded, yet can be found in the start of the source code and changed easily.
+Key input lag and workaround for floats of some localisations are hardcoded, yet can be found in the start of the source code and changed with ease.

 NOTE FOR WIN 10 USERS:
 If your screen is set to over 100% scaling, for proper operation either disabling compatibility for high DPI for python or setting scaling to 100% are recommended.

-For any other details, just read the source code.
+For any other details, just read the source code